tesycharging/TeslaKit/README.md

 - Obtain data from nearby charging sites
 - Utilizes ObjectMapper for JSON mapping
 - includes a mock/demo to be able to release it easily to the app store (works wihtout connected Tesla)
+- get user profil of your Tesla account
+- plan a trip
+- set your trip destination
 - streaming from Tesla's websocket
 - Summon - Coming soon